Insights

 Small habits add up

 Fuel prices rise and fall, but the habits drivers build during high-cost periods often stick around.
 Knowing your numbers, driving smoothly, maintaining your truck, and planning ahead can all help protect margins mile after mile.
-Small operational choices can make a noticeable difference over a week on the road.

 Written by